LitCharts makes it easy to find quotes by

-Note: all page and citation info for the quotes below refers to the Vintage Classics edition of The Adventures of Tom Sawyer published in 2010.
+Note: all page numbers and citation info for the quotes below refer to the Vintage Classics edition of The Adventures of Tom Sawyer published in 2010.

 "He 'pears to know just how long he can torment me before I get my dander up, and he knows if he can make out to put me off for a minute or make me laugh, it's all down again and I can't hit him a lick.
 I ain't doing my duty by that boy, and that's the Lord's truth, goodness knows.
 Spare the rod and spile the child, as the Good Book says.
 I'm a laying up sin and suffering for us both, I know."

 Related Characters:Aunt Polly (speaker), Tom Sawyer

 Page Number and Citation:

 Unlock explanations and citation info for this and every other The Adventures of Tom Sawyer quote.